 Check when and where you need to apply

 You cannot file an application for an Iceland Business visa whenever you want.
-It is a rule that the earliest you can file an application is three months before your intended trip.
+It is a rule that the earliest you can file an application is six months before your intended trip.
 On the other hand, the latest you are permitted to submit an application is two weeks before the trip.As for where you need to apply, you should check our article about where to apply for an Iceland visa, which contains information on the diplomatic bodies representing Iceland in each world country.

 Fill-in the application form for an Icelandic business visa